 How to get around

-Cycling or catching the train is definitely the best way to get to all the little towns or starting points for the best hiking trails along the Elbe river.
-Whether you stay in Dresden or somewhere closer (I booked a hotel in Pirna), I would leave the car behind.
-The roads Along the river are quite narrow and the traffic can get quite bad.
-Especially on a weekend.
+Cycling or taking the train is by far the best way to reach the charming towns and trailheads along the Elbe River.
+Whether you’re staying in Dresden or somewhere closer (I booked a hotel in Pirna), I’d recommend leaving the car behind.
+The roads along the river are narrow, and traffic can get heavy, especially on weekends.

 In addition, most hotels offer a ‘Guest Free Card’ during your stay which gives you free public transport within the National park.
 So, now you packed your backpack, caught the train plus the ferry to cross the river, hiking in Saxony National Park is all there is left to do.